Passavee-Losripat/CS479-Assignment-MLS-MS/README.md

 Please refer to `points_to_offset` and `edge_to_points` to check the indexing.

-## Task 3: Marching Cubes (Optional)

-???

 ## Grading
 You will receive a zero score if:
 * you do not submit,
 * your code is not executable in the Python environment we provided, or
 * your code additionally imports some libraries, or
-* you modify any code outside of the section marked with `TODO` or use different hyperparameters that are supposed to be fixed as given.
+* you modify anycode outside of the section marked with `TODO` or use different hyperparameters that are supposed to be fixed as given.

 **Your score will incur a 10% deduction for each missing item in the submission item list.**

-Task 1 and Task 2 are worth 10 points each, while Task 3 (Optional) is worth 5 points.
+Task 1 and Task 2 are worth 10 and 20 points each.

 **Task1**
 Top 90% error | Points